adnanfuzail/cursor_control_using_hand_and_face_gesture/README.md

 🙋‍♂️ Contributors
 Adnan Fuzail – Developer

-Guided by Dr. Waseem Akhtar – Vishveshwarya Group of Institutions

 📄 License
 This project is licensed under the MIT License – see the LICENSE file for details.